-How was your shower this morning?
+How was your shower this morning, did you have any water pressure problems?
 As the lovely hot water rained down on you, did you notice that the water did not seem to pelt your back as firmly as yesterday?
 Maybe you turned on your washing machine just to find that it took three times as long to fill than usual.
 When you used your kitchen faucet last night, did it spray out at you?

 Water pressure is tricky.
 When it is too high, you will not only become soaked, but you can also wear out your appliances.
 If you notice changes in the pressure of your water supply, it is essential to narrow down the cause.
 Depending on the type and source, you may need professional help to rectify the problem.
 Rather than risk a DIY attempt, call in a trained, licensed and insured plumber in the Surrey and Delta area.